Varun-Saha/Pneumonia-Detection/README.md

-# Pneumonia Detection from X-ray images using a Convolutional Neural Network
+# Pneumonia Detection from X-ray images using Convolutional Neural Network